Chad Iwertz Duffy

 B.A.
 English (Writing & Rhetoric), Pepperdine University

-Chad Iwertz Duffy is an Assistant Professor of Rhetoric and Writing Studies in the English Department.
+Chad Iwertz Duffy is assistant professor of rhetoric and writing studies in the English Department.
 He earned his PhD in Rhetoric, Composition, and Literacy from Ohio State University.
 At BGSU, he teaches courses in composition, online writing instruction, disability rhetoric, and digital media and directs (with Amílcar Challú in the Department of History) the National Endowment for the Humanities CARES Act grant Toward a Pedagogy from Crisis: Adaptive Teaching and Learning at Bowling Green State University During COVID-19.

-Dr. Iwertz Duffy's research focuses on intersections between disability studies and digital media composition: the framing of disability and access/accessibility across public environments, methodologies of communication access, and digital embodiment and mētis (the rhetorical practice of embodied intelligence and cunning).
+Dr. Iwertz Duffy's research is located at the intersection of disability studies and digital media composition: design and framing of access/ibility in civic technologies, epistemology of communication access, and digital embodiment and mētis (the rhetorical practice of embodied intelligence and cunning).

-His monograph project, The Invention of Access: Rhetorical Creation and the Emergent Methodologies of Speech-to-Text Writing, explores how professional speech-to-text writers across the United States and Canada use emergent technologies and disability-grounded methodologies to rhetorically invent communication access.
-His recent work can be found in Computers and Composition, Peitho, and the forthcoming anthology Amplifying Soundwriting: Theory and Practice in Rhetoric and Writing and Methods for Emerging Researchers in Rhetoric and Composition, the latter of which he is also co-editor with Drs.
+His monograph project, The Invention of Access: Rhetorical Creation and the Emergent Methodologies of Speech-to-Text Writing, explores how professional speech-to-text writers across the United States and Canada use emergent technologies and dynamic, world-building approaches to rhetorically invent communication access.
+His recent work can be found in Computers and Composition, Peitho, and the forthcoming anthologies Amplifying Soundwriting: Theory and Practice in Rhetoric and Writing and Methods for Emerging Researchers in Rhetoric and Composition, the latter of which he is also co-editor with Drs.
 Erin Bahl and Christa Teston.

 ENG 6210: Introduction to Rhetoric and Writing as a Discipline

-ENG 6800: Special Topics in English Studies, Teaching Writing Online
+ENG 6800: Seminar in English Studies, Teaching Writing Online

 Iwertz, C., Price, M., & Patrus, R. (2018).
 In E. Brewer & L. Obermark (Eds.), Passageways and betweenity: A Brenda Jo Brueggemann retrospective.
 Composition Forum 39.